pwright/skupper-example-yaml/README.md

   ingress: none
 ~~~

-We have the `listener` defined.
-Now we need the corresponding
+We have the `listener` for the backend defined in west.
+We need
+the corresponding `connector` in east.
+Note that it has the
-`connector`.
-It has the same routing key and includes a pod
+same routing key as the backend `listener`.

-selector for identifying the target workload.
+The `selector` field identifies the pods implementing the
+service.

 [connector.yaml](east/connector.yaml):